 The trend spread and Afternoon tea became a fashionable social event.
 During the 1880s, upper-class and society women would change into long gowns, gloves and hats for their afternoon tea that was served in the drawing room.

 Teas from India or Ceylon were the original afternoon teas of choice.
-Served from luxurious silver tea pots and the finest bone china tea cups to make it a real classy event.
+Served from luxurious silver tea pots and the finest bone china tea cups.
 Traditionally a selection of dainty sandwiches, often with cucumber, and delicious scones with clotted cream and preserves are served with afternoon tea.
-Don’t forget the cakes, too.
+Don’t forget the cakes, too!

-This tradition, that stemmed from being a bit peckish, is something that everyone can say they’ve taken part in.
-We’re celebrating it at the The Tea House and offering all of our customers 20% off our Afternoon Tea until 31/05/2019.
+This great tradition which stemmed from someone being a bit peckish, is something that most people can now say they’ve taken part in.